HSLdevcom/jore4-ui/README.md

 ### Test ids

 Example:
-`ConfirmSaveForm::startDateInput`
+`ChangeValidityForm::startDateInput`
 When giving test ids to elements, follow these guidelines.

-- Use capital letters with component names eg. `ConfirmSaveForm`
+- Use capital letters with component names eg. `ChangeValidityForm`
   - Otherwise use camelCase eg. `startdateInput`
-- Use double colon `::` separating the different parts of the test id eg. `ConfirmSaveForm::startDateInput`
+- Use double colon `::` separating the different parts of the test id eg. `ChangeValidityForm::startDateInput`

 Also use a `const testIds = {...}` object on top of the file to define the test ids instead of defining them inline.

 **Bad**

 ```
-export const ConfirmSaveForm = (...):  {
+export const ChangeValidityForm = (...):  {
   ...
   <
     ...
-    testId="ConfirmSaveForm::startDateInput"
+    testId="ChangeValidityForm::startDateInput"
     ...
   />
 }